Skip to main content

 What is a nonprofit operating budget?

 A nonprofit's operating budget is its total annual expenses, program costs, administrative overhead, and fundraising expenses.
 You can find this on IRS Form 990 (Part IX).
-Search any nonprofit on NonprofitTruth to see a full breakdown of how they spend their money.
+Search any nonprofit on NonprofitTruth to see its revenue, expenses, reserves, and officer compensation.